Actions Against Police

 The current UK Human Rights Act came into force in the year 2000, and details all of the rights that it is considered every member of the human race should be party to – all of which are listed in the ECHR.

-The infringement of human rights is a serious offence, so it’s vital that you take decisive action if you feel you have a claim.
+The infringement of human rights is a serious matter, so it’s vital that you take decisive action if you feel you have a claim.
 Always try to collect as much evidence as you can to help your human rights solicitors at DPP Law to build the best case possible.
 Remember, we’re not just a human rights law firm – we can also assist you with any other actions against the police you wish to take.

 As your legal representatives and advisors, DPP Law can offer you: